Teriks/pake/docs/source/subpake.rst

 it handles writing to the task's output queue for you, without having to specify extra parameters to :py:meth:`pake.subpake` to get it working correctly.

-A :py:class:`pake.TaskContext` is passed into the single argument of each task function, which you can in turn call **subpake** from.
+A :py:class:`pake.TaskContext` instance is passed into the single argument of each task function, which you can in turn call **subpake** from.

 Defines can be exported to pakefiles ran with the **subpake** functions using :py:meth:`pake.export`.